rvlewerissa/news-aggregator/README.md

 ### Branching

 Since the project is relatively small and has a short development timeline, we’ll use a simple branching strategy, pushing directly to main.
 However, we’ll use [conventional commit](https://www.conventionalcommits.org/en/v1.0.0/) format to keep the commit history organized.
 If the project grows in the future, we can adopt a trunk-based strategy or introduce feature and release branches as needed.

+#### Environment Variable

+Added .env file just for the sake of this assignment, shouldn't be used on real project environment.